yukijina/project-rails-js-job-search-organizer/README.md

 # Job Search Organizer

-Flatiron School Ruby on Rails project.
+Flatiron School Ruby on Rails with JavaScript Project.

 ## About this project
-User can signup, log in and log out.
-User can also log in through third party log in(Google).
+A user can signup, log in and log out.
+A user can also log in through a third party log in(Google).
-User can track their job application process in their own checklists.
+Users can track their job application process in their own checklists.
-User can create a company and position, however only admin can edit after they are created.
+Users can create a company and position, however only admin can edit after they are created.

 ### Ruby version